BCI Potential Unrealized

-The ability to control an external device via thought has the potential to greatly enhance humanity.
-Applications nearing commercial viability include neuroprosthetics, spelling and communication, as well as control of phones, computers, drones and VR worlds.
+The ability to control an external device with one’s mind has the potential to enhance humanity in a variety of ways.
+Applications include control over neuroprosthetics (movement), phone and computers (spelling, communication, research…), drones and VR worlds.
 Despite great progress however much work remains.
 BCIs are not yet a viable commercial technology (Chaudhary et. al., 2021).
 They are scarcely used outside laboratories for practical applications, and effective translation from proof-of-concept prototypes into reliable applications remains elusive.
 (Chavarriaga et. al., 2016).

 The Mind is Critical

-Meaning is a subjective phenomenon.
-It is based 100% on conceptual understanding — i.e. the mind.
-The problem is the mind is currently relatively ignored.
-During a BCI task only one (ex: “imagine the cursor moving to the left”) or maybe two (ex: “imagine… with high cognitive workload”) mental states or processes are considered.
+Labels (words and word sequences) that accurately represent the mind requires a conceptual understanding of it.
+The problem is the mind remains ignored.
+With a BCI task for example, only one (ex: “visualize the cursor moving left”) or maybe two (ex: “visualize it moving left, with high cognitive workload”) aspects of mind are considered.

 Classifiers and the Mind

-A narrow view of the user’s mind is reflected by an equally narrow set of classifiers.
-If your classifier, or classifier set, represents a single mental state or process (“paradigm”) the neural correlate of that mind feature can only be decoded as that feature.
-A classifier can only decode/classify signal features that are labeled, and no others.
-Or at least, explicit and knowing classification is limited to that mental component.
+A narrow view of the user’s mind is inevitably reflected by a narrow set of classifiers.
+If your classifier represents a single mental state or process (a single “paradigm”) the neural correlate of that mind feature can only be decoded as that feature.
+A classifier can only classify brain signal features that are labeled.
+Or more precisely, can only knowingly and explicitly classify them.

-However with most tasks, especially in the real world, dozens of mental states and processes are active; many simultaneously.
-With the above cursor task for example, the user’s mind might include not just imagination but perception (visual, auditory, somatosensation…), emotion (excitement, confidence, frustration, anxiety), belief, motivation, goals, attention, cognitive workload, intention, and prediction as well as hunger, thirst, fatigue, pain and much more.
+However with most real world tasks dozens of mental states and processes are active; often simultaneously.
+With an imagined movement for example, the user’s mind can include not just imagination but perception (visual, auditory, somatosensation…), emotion (excitement, confidence, frustration, anxiety), belief, motivation, goals, attention, cognitive workload, intention, and prediction as well as hunger, thirst, fatigue, pain and more.
+All of these represent additional classification “shots on goal” which, assuming these are valid, will increase classification accuracy.

-If the categories of mind, and corresponding classifier set, can be broadened to include a much higher % of the mind, then this is great news for signal decoding.
-The brain’s activity can now be more comprehensively and precisely covered by this set of classifiers.
-This of course assumes a 1-to-1 correspondence between mind and brain.
+If the categories of mind can be broadened to include a much higher % of the mind, and then divided into multiple classifiers, this is great news for signal decoding.
+The brain’s activity can now be more comprehensively and precisely covered by this (mind-based) classifier set.
+This of course assumes a 1-to-1 correspondence between the (subjective or experiential) mind and the brain.
 Yet is this the case?

 The Mind/Brain Connection

-More generally, the idea mind and brain are closely connected is the entire basis of the field of cognitive neuroscience.
-It’s been well established that a particular type or instance of stimulus, thought, emotion, imagination, intention and the rest are closely connected to (large scale, coordinated) patterns of neural activity.
+A close mind-to-brain connection is also the basis of the entire field of cognitive neuroscience.
+It’s been well-established experimentally that a particular type or instance of stimulus, thought, emotion, imagination, intention and the rest are closely connected to (large scale, coordinated) patterns of neural activity.
 Distinct brain oscillations underlie specific cognitive functions (Cox et. al., 2018).

-The good news is the mind’s potential to unlock the secrets of the brain (or clarify existing knowledge) is right at our fingertips.
-The first step is to take it seriously as a “real” phenomenon.
-Then understand it — well enough to define its contents, and their function through space and time.
+The good news is the mind can be used to unlock the secrets of the brain.
+The first step is to take the mind seriously as a “real” phenomenon.
+Then, understand it.
+Finally, define its contents, and their function through space and time, in the brain.
 In other words create a model of the mind.
-Using an accurate one, a mental state and process set can be defined, weighted, and connected.
-This “functional mind map” can then be connected to brain activity and signal.
-From here, a mind/brain signal “signature” can be developed.
-This can be used as the basis of a classifier set, to decode and classify matching brain signals.
+This “functional mind map” can then be connected to brain activity (functional neural networks) and signal.
+From here, brain signal “signature” for any mental command can be developed.
+This signature can be used as the basis of a decoder/classifier, or set thereof, to decode and classify brain signals which match it.

 The User-Centered Approach

-I not only agree, but argue the user-centered approach should be extended further — beyond user states and traits to include the entire range of mental states and processes.
+I not only agree, but argue the user-centered approach should be extended further — beyond user states and traits.
+There’s no reason it can’t include the entire range of mental states and processes.
 Instead of focusing on a few ad hoc mental states, there is an opportunity to systematically define the user’s mind.
 The only thing required is a mind model: its states and processes as they occur through space and time, inside the brain.
-Once defined, this set can then be narrowed to the components most strongly and consistently activated during device use, within a given context — environment, situation, activity, task, recent performance etc.
+Once defined, this set can then be narrowed to the components activated during device use, within a given context — environment, situation, activity, task, recent performance etc.

 Mind-based Brain Signal Classifiers

-As a mind component, or set of components, and corresponding brain signal is expressed across task trials, a signature of activity can be identified.
-This is a range of similar (mind, and brain signal) expression.
-This signature can then be used as, or to develop, a brain signal classifier.
+As a mind component (or combination thereof) and corresponding brain signal is expressed across task trials, a signature of activity can be identified.
+This signature is not a sparce code (one-off) expression but rather a range of similar expression.
+This mind-based signature can then be used as, or to develop, a brain signal classifier.

-Developing a mind-based classifier involves the following: (1) acknowledge the mind exists (the mind is not only “the brain” but a subjective phenomenon in its own right), (2) define it using a mind model, (3) define the mind’s components active during a mental command, within a mind/brain/body/environment context, (4) identify the brain signal characteristics corresponding to these mind signatures, to create brain signal signatures, and classifiers, and (5) identify those most interesting, motivating and relevant to the user, that he or she can activate with strength & consistency.
+Developing a mind-based classifier involves the following: (1) acknowledge the mind exists (it’s not “the brain” but a subjective phenomenon in its own right), (2) define it, using a mind model, (3) define the mind’s components most active during a mental command, within a mind/brain/body/environment context, (4) identify the brain signal characteristics corresponding to these mind signatures, to create brain signal signatures, and classifiers, and (5) identify those most interesting, motivating and relevant to the user during that task.

-A set of mind-based classifiers can be developed that correspond to the user’s combination of mind components at play.
-Having potentially dozens of viable classifiers at one’s disposal greatly increases the classification “shots on goal” possible.
-And, this set can be selectively applied (or selectively weighted) depending upon the user’s predicted mind activation, during a given task + context.
+A set of classifiers can be developed corresponding to the user’s mind components.
+Having potentially dozens of viable classifiers at one’s disposal greatly increases the classification “shots on goal” that can be used for decoding.
+And, this set can be selectively applied (or weighted) depending upon the user’s predicted mind activation, during a given task + context.

 Standing in the way of a mind-first classifier development approach however is the lack of a mind model.
 The human mind is poorly understood (Poldrack & Yarkoni, 2016).
 Currently no accurate or systematic method of defining a mental state or process, within a given task & context, exists.
 Because of this shortcoming even a sharp turn toward a user-centered approach, though helpful, will have limited effect.